-Introduction to the fundamentals of drawing.
-Line, modeling, light and shadow, composition, Renaissance and intuitive perspective, with a strong emphasis on life drawing.
-Fall semester.
+This course is an introduction to the fundamentals of drawing.
+Line, modeling, light and shadow, composition, Renaissance, and intuitive perspective will be explored with a strong emphasis on life drawing.

-ART 144 Introduction to Video Production – GS 5
+ART 144 Introduction to Video Production (Core: EI)

-An introductory video-production elective course designed to fully explore the production process using professional digital editing and production software.
-Students will be creating their own work from concept to final realization, exploring the range from pre-production to post-production, and DVD authoring for final output.
+An introductory video production elective course designed to fully explore the production process using professional digital editing and production software.
+Students will be creating their own work from concept to final realization exploring the range from pre-production to post-production and exporting for final output.
 A digital video camera is required for this course.
-Summer.
+Summer session.

-An introductory animation-production elective course designed to fully explore the animation-production process using both traditional and digital techniques.
+An introductory animation production elective course designed to fully explore the animation production process using both traditional and digital techniques.
 Students will be creating their own animation projects from concept to final realization, exploring the range of animation techniques from traditional hand-drawn animation to digital rotoscoping.
-Rotoscoping is an animation technique in which animators trace over live-action source footage frame by frame to achieve more realistic movement in their animated work.
+Rotoscoping is an animation technique in which animators trace over live action source footage frame by frame to achieve more realistic movement in their animated work.
 The primary software tool for the course will be iStopMotion.
-Summer.
+Summer session.

-An introduction to a variety of basic printmaking processes and equipment that may include relief printing, serigraphy, embossing and lithography.
+This course is an introduction to a variety of basic printmaking processes and equipment.
+Techniques may include monotypes, intaglio and relief.
 Multiple original images are produced.
 Assignments require students to work independently in the print shop outside of class hours.
 Prerequisite: ART 130 or ART 131.

 Introduction to painting materials and techniques with an emphasis on direct painting methods and painting from observation.
 Students will investigate color, form and composition.
 Demonstration, critique and focused studio practice are primary methods of instruction.
-Prerequisite: ART 135.
-Fall semester.
+Prerequisite: ART 130 or ART 131.

 ART 280 Introduction to Photography and Digital Imaging

 An introductory studio-based photography course exploring the tools and techniques of digital photography and digital imaging.
-This course will provide essential foundational skills required for a career in photography.
+This course provides essential foundational skills required for a career in photography.
 Primary software includes Adobe Photoshop and Adobe Bridge.
 A DSLR with manual control is required.
-Prerequisite: ART 135.
-Spring semester.
+Prerequisite: ART 130 or ART 131.